 Why a Will Matters in Texas and North Carolina

 Most people think a will is a list of who gets what.
 It is more than that.
-A will gives you control and clarity when your family needs it most.
+A valid Will lets you decide who will inherit your property, who will care for minor children, and who will be in charge of settling your affairs.

-With a valid will, you decide who inherits, who will care for minor children, and who will be in charge of settling your affairs.
 Without one, default rules in Texas or North Carolina apply, and those rules do not know your family, your values, or your wishes.

 What Happens Without a Will